mdharmo/DeepNN/README.md

 # DeepNN

-Deep Neural Network Code Project
+Storage for Deep Neural Network code created by Mark Harmon in MATLAB.